 - An alternative to traditional meetings that still qualifies for PDUs

-Would you like to participate in a book club?
-Here's what you do:
+Would you like to participate in a Book Club?

-- Go to the Chapter's calendar to find the date of the next book club meeting and register for it.
-Typically meetings are about every six weeks to allow time for reading the selected book.
+- Go to the Chapter's calendar to find the date of the next Book Club meeting and register.

 - The event description includes the name of the book and author.
 Acquire the book through the local library, book store or perhaps an e-book application.
 Read it and come to the meeting prepared to discuss it.